 Regardless of formulation, all products and manufacturers must comply with current national legislation for cosmetics and personal care products, particularly with regards to the composition, safety, efficacy and labeling requirements.
 When certification is for cosmetics intended for the final consumer, IBD will only certify legally constituted companies, authorized by in Brazil by the National Sanitary Control Agency ANVISA, state or even municipal correspondents, in the case of products intended for marketing in Brazil.
-For ingredients, IBD will only certify legally constituted by the agencies responsible for regulating the extraction and/or production of the respective ingredients.
+For ingredients, IBD will only certify legally constituted companies that have valid licenses issued by the agencies responsible for regulating the extraction and/or production of the respective ingredients.